 - Read the 2022 social recruiting and employer branding report, based on a survey of 250+ specialists.

-- Get inspired by these 12 recruitment and employer branding social media post examples and “we’re hiring” post examples.
+- Get inspired by these 14 recruitment & employer branding social media examples and “we’re hiring” post examples.

 - Find out the top employee advocacy best practices from 240+ experts.